 Aquarium catfish types vary from small, peaceful species to larger and more predatory species.

 Most importantly, these fish are one of the most popular picks among beginners and experienced aquarium owners, because of their unique look and interesting personalities.
 Therefore, it is said that picking the right type of aquarium catfish is important.

 Keep reading to learn the most important facts about aquarium catfish.

 What makes catfish such a popular choice?

 Firstly these fish are an extremely diverse group of fishes with many unique colors and patterns.
-Catfish are easy to stay in the home aquarium.
+Catfish are easy to keep in the home aquarium.

-Usually lowest part of the aquarium, these fish can swim easily.
-This fish have large heads and wide, they also have toothless mouths.
-Regarding feeding habits, catfish range from planet-eaters to detrivores.
-Rather than cutting through food, they feed through suction.
-Through the substrate at the lowest part of the tank, they essentially filter their food up.
+Usually, along the bottom of the tank, they can swim easily.
+In terms of feeding habits, this fish range from planet-eaters to detrivores.
+Catfish have large heads and wide, toothless mouths.
+Rather than cutting through food, most of them feed through suction.
+Through the substrate at the bottom of the tank, they essentially filter their food up.